Siwki (Easter tradition): The origins of the custom and the name

 The origins of the custom are not clear: the name suggests parades of grey horses.
 Siwek in Polish means a grey horse or mare.
 The procession is named after the Grey Horse – the main character in the procession.
 In the past, the procession was led by a rider on a grey horse (or a man leading two grey horses).

 Stanisław Błaszczyk suggested that the horse and the bear are an allegory of departing winter.
 However, Andrzej Brencz invalidated this theory: the procession takes place in spring only because the time of the celebration has been shifted, as often happens with rituals.
 It has been proven that similar processions of riders (Schimmelreiter) on grey horses took place in the region of Pomerania (as mapped by Zofia Staszczak), as well as in the regions of Warmia and Masuria, except there they took place around Christmas, often on Christmas Eve.

 Today the people participating in the custom dress up in white clothes and face masks with holes for eyes and mouth, while puppets of horses are tied to their waists.
-Andrzej Brencz suggests that the ritual refers to old Slavic rituals, connected with the cult of the horse, and supposed to bring good harvest and wealth.
+Andrzej Brencz suggests that the ritual refers to old Slavic rituals, connected with the cult of the horse, and is supposed to bring good harvest and wealth.